bastibl/gnuradio-android/Readme.md

 ## Building the Toolchain

 The easiest way to get started is to setup a development environment in Docker.
 The [Dockerfile](docker/Dockerfile) also serves as documentation on how to set up a native environment.
+There is also a pre-built image [available on DockerHub](https://hub.docker.com/layers/drewbug/android-gnuradio/latest/images/sha256-33bc7c3e60d1be96aa04e3db98352d1b5947d25c1d65ac8c94489705c0801990).

 - [Install Docker](https://www.docker.com/).
 Some installations seem to restrict the maximum container size.
 This container requires ~18Gb.